 To configure please follow the instructions provided by hovering on the information icon ("i"), next to the option name.

-In general, once you set the Chrome and Omniprint executable paths, you have to specify which input field contains the Report Tab URL to print, an optional file name you want to give to the PDF file, and the output folder where the PDF files will be stored.
+In general, you have to specify which input field contains the Report Tab URL to print, an optional file name you want to give to the PDF file, and the output folder where the PDF files will be stored.

 Optionally you can customise the page size (width and height in pixels), or leave it blank to print the PDF in Letter standard size, or in the size the Report is built in (if in "Fixed size" layout mode).